MichaelaNovotna/projekt_generovani_rozvrhu/README.md

 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.

 ## Limitations
+Program places more courses to the first lector.